ietf-rats/draft-birkholz-rats-epoch-marker/draft-ietf-rats-epoch-markers.md

 strictly-monotonic-counter:

-: An unsigned integer used by RATS roles in a trust domain as extra data in the production of of conceptual messages as specified by the RATS architecture {{-rats-arch}} to associate them with a certain epoch.
+: An unsigned integer used by RATS roles in a trust domain as extra data in the production of conceptual messages as specified by the RATS architecture {{-rats-arch}} to associate them with a certain epoch.
 Each new strictly-monotonic-counter value must be higher than the last one.

 ## Time Requirements {#sec-time-reqs}